slateci/minislate/README.md

 Run `./minislate init` to spin up the containers for the MiniSLATE environment and install Kubernetes.

-NOTE: `./minislate init` will verify that the 'endpoint' and 'token' files in slate-config have 600 permissions and are owned by root.
-It will use sudo to change them if they are not.

 When the process is complete you can issue commands from the slate client in a new terminal:

 `./minislate slate ...(cluster list, vo list, etc)...`